XiaozhouCui/space-finder-backend/README.md

 - To debug locally, need to deploy first, because the table config has changed
 - Create a new file *SecondaryIndex.test.ts*, mock query parameter location to be London, add a break point at the end, run debug, the `items` variable should included all items with location equals London
 - In requests.http, add a new GET method with `location=London`, the response should include all items with location equals London

+## Update item
+- Create *Update.ts*, use `dbClient.update()` to modify the item
+- Get the request data from `event.body`, get primary key (spaceId) from query string `event.queryStringParameters.spaceId`
+- Locally test the handler in *Update.test.ts*, grab an existing item ID from db
+- Mock spaceId and location in the event arg, run debug, the item with provided spaceId should be updated